data-integrations/hierarchical-to-relational/docs/HierarchyToRelational-sparkcompute.md

 |2|4|Produce|Vegetables|C|50|
 |4|6|Vegetables|Onion|E|30|

-With the same configuration as in previous example the plugin will generate the same output with exception on root record where values are carried from input data instead of being generated:
+With the same configuration settings, the plugin will generate almost the same output.
+The difference is on the root record, where the Supplier and Sales fields are taken from the input data instead of being null as in the previous example.

 |ParentId|ChildId|ParentProduct|ChildProduct|Supplier|Sales|Level|Root|Leaf|
 |--------|-------|-------------|------------|--------|-----|-----|--------|-----------|